ReiNoIkari/Morphological-Image-Processing/morpho.md

-**Fig.12: Result of the Closing operation on fig.10 using as a structuring element a disk of 3 by 3 size**
+**Figure 6: Result of the Closing operation using as a structuring element a disk of 3 by 3 size**